ShiminZhang/ProofDoorTools/README.md

 ## Reviewer Notes

-Commands with `--manage` submit Slurm jobs and are intended for the cluster environment used for the paper.
-Single-instance commands without `--manage` run locally; SMOKETEST.md collects the local path.

-The scripts use cached data aggressively and generates tens of thousands of files.
-It may take TBs of disk storage.
-One way to save storage is to delete BMCBenchmark/data/cnfs after the BMCScaling study is done.

 For implementation details: Absorption checking is a joint functionality provided by External/minisat_absorption_checker/ and scripts/AbsorptionExperiment.py.
 BVE based proofdoor computation has part of implementation in External/kissat_bve.
 The other implementations are in scripts/.

 For data: Paper related data & logs & figures are in PaperData/

+The scripts use cached data aggressively and generates tens of thousands of files.
+It may take TBs of disk storage.
+One way to save storage is to delete BMCBenchmark/data/cnfs after the BMCScaling study is done.